AhmedShola324/alx-low_level_programming/0x02-functions_nested_loops/README.md

 1 for both upper and lowercase and 0 for others.
 - 5-sign: the function check if the argument is zero, greater than or less than one and then print 0, + or - and also return 0, 1, or -1 respectively.
-- 6-abs: the fuction returns the absolute value of an integer._
+- 6-abs: the fuction returns the absolute value of an integer.
+- 7-last_digit: the function here prints the last digit of a number _